lawkern/beam/README.txt

 beam is an in-development 3D racing game.

-The current codebase depends on SDL2 for basic platform functionality, so be sure to install that first.
+The current codebase depends on SDL2 for basic platform functionality and SDL2_net for UDP networking, so be sure to install those first.
 Likewise, clang and make are required for compilation.

-The top-level Makefile handles compiling and running the game:
+The top-level Makefile handles compiling and running the game.
+Some targets you might care about include:

-   make compile # Build all targets from scratch (default) make run     # Run the debug build of the executable
+   make platform # Build all targets from scratch (default) make pack     # Build and run asset packer make debug    # Run the debug build under a debugger make run      # Run the debug build from the current shell